onparallel/parallel-claude-test/docs/translations.md

 # Translations

-The Parallel fully supports the following languages:
+Parallel is fully translated in the following languages:

 - English
 - Spanish

 In order to do this we use the [react-intl](https://github.com/formatjs/react-intl).
-Both the `client` and the `emails` workspaces have the same 2 commands
+Both the `client` and the `server` workspaces have the same 2 commands.

 - `yarn extract-i18n-terms`: Extracts the translation terms.
-- `yarn generate-i18n-files`: Generates the translations files.
+- `yarn generate-i18n-files`: Generates the translations files. _This is run during the build, there's no need to run this manually_

 ## Message Syntax